apache/polaris/docs/configuring-polaris-for-production.md

 Before using Polaris when using a metastore manager other than `in-memory`, you must **bootstrap** the metastore manager.
 This is a manual operation that must be performed **only once** in order to prepare the metastore manager to integrate with Polaris.
 When the metastore manager is bootstrapped, any existing Polaris entities in the metastore manager may be **purged**.

-To bootstrap Polaris, run a command like the following:
+To bootstrap Polaris, run:

 ```bash
 java -jar /path/to/jar/snowflake-polaris-all.jar bootstrap polaris-server.yml
 ```

-Afterwards, you can launch Polaris normally with a command like the following:
+Afterwards, Polaris can be launched normally:

 ```bash
 java -jar /path/to/jar/snowflake-polaris-all.jar server polaris-server.yml